vicsz/mla-c01-study-notes/README.md

 - Use **early stopping** when validation loss plateaus.
 - Optimize **data pipeline**: Use **Pipe mode** or **RecordIO** for faster I/O.
 - Profile training jobs with **SageMaker Debugger** to find bottlenecks.
+- **Improve I/O performance** by moving S3 training data to **FSx for Lustre**:
+  - FSx for Lustre automatically links with S3 and offers high-throughput, low-latency access to data.

 ### Fixing Overfitting
 Symptoms: High training accuracy, poor validation/test accuracy